<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 What is self-advocacy, and why is it important?

-Every high school student is learning how to advocate for himself, but self-advocacy can be particularly difficult for Access students.
-Self-confidence can be low for some of these students, and they may not feel comfortable asking for extra help that goes beyond what they see their peers getting from teachers.
+Every high school student is learning how to advocate for themselves, but self-advocacy can be particularly difficult for Access students.
+Some of these students may lack self-confidence and not feel comfortable asking for extra help beyond what they see their peers getting from teachers.

 Part of being in Access is learning what self-advocacy is and how to go about asking questions and seeking help.
 A big part of the program is helping students figure out what they are struggling with and then coaching them through seeking help from a teacher.

 "I love walking alongside students and seeing their confidence grow in themselves and their abilities as students.
-Witnessing when they start to believe in themselves the way that I believe in them, is such a blessing that I am thankful for each day!" – Heather Homami, Access Teacher
+Witnessing when they start to believe in themselves the way that I believe in them is such a blessing that I am thankful for each day!" – Heather Homami, Support Plan Coordinator

 "My favorite part is seeing my students' success.
 That looks different for each student.
 For example, seeing students so proud of the work they put in to understand a concept run back to show me a positive test score.
 For other students, it could be having the confidence to talk to teachers or start a conversation with another student.
 Another example is when students are finally comfortable enough to ask me for help.
 I love seeing growth in every aspect of my student's lives!" - Kalia Mancell, Access Teacher